 Circumstances were harsh for many immigrant students.
 Some lived in impoverished homes, or on their own, or with relatives who didn’t want them, or on the streets.
-Looking back, I realize how many were in desperate need of an intervention from the foster care system.
+Looking back, I realize how many were in desperate need of an intervention.
 At the time, the thought never crossed my mind.
 We didn’t question each other’s circumstances.

-Today, several decades later, I’m deeply concerned about the new administration’s approach to immigrants.
-I find it heartbreaking to imagine the weight of fear that immigrants now carry on their shoulders.
+Today, several decades later, I’m deeply concerned about how the USA will recover from the previous administration’s approach to immigrants.
+I find it heartbreaking to imagine the weight of fear that immigrants have been forced to carry on their shoulders.
 They left a place of extreme hardship, for a land that offered possibility.
 We are their hope, but they are also ours.
-I wish the new administration had tasted that girl’s special dish, cooked the night before by her grandmother, a recipe passed down from several generations.
+I wish that all people who are hostile to immigrants had tasted that girl’s special dish, cooked the night before by her grandmother, a recipe passed down from several generations.
 I’ve never known a finer gift.

-Now, my heart goes out to those barred from entering the land that was supposed to be their sanctuary.
-With the ICE raids, I grieve for families torn apart, for parents and children separated and shattered, a frightened and bruised group in need of immediate foster care.
+Now, my heart goes out to those who were barred from entering the land that was supposed to be their sanctuary.
+With the ICE raids that took place, I grieve for families torn apart, for parents and children separated and shattered.
+I wish people realized that the dreams of DACA are also our country’s dreams.
 Together, one by one, we can reach out and make a difference in the life of a child, an adolescent, an adult — a future nurse, professor, artist, sales clerk — or possibly the owner of the finest Vietnamese restaurant imaginable.